statmorph-lsst: Quantifying and correcting morphological biases in galaxy surveys: Analysis of morphology metrics

-\new{ where $I(r)$ is galaxy flux and $\delta r$ is some small annulus width (1 pixel in \texttt{statmorph}).} Most often, $\eta$ is chosen to be 0.2\footnote{\new{This definition of $\eta$ is actually the inverse of the original definition \citep{Petrosian1976,Graham2005}.
-We adopt the current definition since it is used by \texttt{statmorph} and SDSS.}}. \textsc{statmorph} calculates $R_p$ in circular and elliptical isophotes ($R_{p,\circ}$ and $R_{p,e}$), using the asymmetry centre (Sec. \ref{sec:centre}) and the ellipticity found using image moments (Sec. \ref{sec:moments}).
-Petrosian radius has been widely used as it is largely insensitive to the signal-to-noise ratio or the surface brightness limit \citep[e.g.,][]{Petrosian1976,Lotz2004} and so has been historically used in high-redshift science \citep[e.g.,][]{Shen2003,PerezGonzalez2023}, where the cosmological surface brightness dimming is important.
+where $I(r)$ is galaxy flux and $\delta r$ is some small annulus width (1 pixel in \texttt{statmorph}).
+Most often, $\eta$ is chosen to be 0.2\footnote{This definition of $\eta$ is actually the inverse of the original definition \citep{Petrosian1976,Graham2005}.
+We adopt the current definition since it is used by \texttt{statmorph} and SDSS.}. \texttt{statmorph} calculates $R_p$ in circular and elliptical isophotes ($R_{p,\circ}$ and $R_{p,e}$), using the asymmetry centre (Sec. \ref{sec:centre}) and the ellipticity found using image moments (Sec. \ref{sec:moments}).
+Petrosian radius is largely insensitive to the signal-to-noise ratio or the surface brightness limit \citep[e.g.,][]{Petrosian1976,Lotz2004} and so \new{is often used} in high-redshift science \citep[e.g.,][]{Shen2003,PerezGonzalez2023}, where the cosmological surface brightness dimming is important.

 Fig. \ref{fig:r_grid} shows the dependence of $R_{p,\circ}$ in kpc on \avgsnr{} and \reseff{}. $R_p$ is a robust measurement in a low signal-to-noise regime, resulting in consistent radius estimates as long as \avgsnr $\geq 1$, and an up to $30\pm20$\% underestimate in noisier images.
-There are only two other studies that investigate the dependence of $R_p$ on signal-to-noise: \cite{Lotz2004} give a conservative estimate that $R_p$ is reliable up to \avgsnr $\sim$5, while \cite{Ren2024} find no dependence of $R_p$ on image depth.
+There are only two other studies that investigate the dependence of $R_p$ on the signal-to-noise \new{ratio}: \cite{Lotz2004} give a conservative estimate that $R_p$ is reliable up to \avgsnr $\sim$5, while \cite{Ren2024} find no dependence of $R_p$ on image depth.
 Our results agree with \cite{Ren2024} in that on average, $R_p$ is only underestimated in extremely low signal-to-noise images.
 However, the scatter in low-\avgsnr{} bins reaches 20\%, which means that measured $R_p$ on noisy images carries about a 20\% uncertainty, and should be treated with caution on an individual galaxy basis.

 Similarly to \cite{Lotz2004}, \cite{Ren2024} and \cite{Yu2023}, we found that $R_{p}$ is sensitive to resolution.
 It is stable at resolutions better than 500 pc/px (or, equivalently, 1 kpc-wide PSF).
 At lower resolutions, $R_{p,\circ}$ is overestimated by $15\%$ with a $30\%$ scatter.
 Our results are in complete agreement with \cite{Lotz2004}, who also found that $R_p$ is robust at resolutions below 500 pc/px and then begins to increase, albeit using a much smaller sample of galaxies. \cite{Ren2024} show that the dependence of $R_p$ on resolution arises from the PSF blurring the central flux to larger radii. \cite{Yu2023} also find that the error in $R_p$ is always 0.77$\times$PSF FWHM.
 We cannot directly test the effect of the PSF separately from the pixel scale with our set-up.
 However, in Sec. \ref{sec:sersic} we show that the S\'ersic effective radius, which is computed by accounting for the PSF, does not suffer from the same resolution effects, so we can indirectly conclude that this error is infact driven by the PSF smearing.